Fête de la Musique

 The Fête de la Musique (/fr/), also known in English as Music Day, Make Music Day, or World Music Day, is an annual music celebration which usually takes place in mid-June.
 On Music Day, citizens and residents are urged to play music outside, in their neighborhoods or in public spaces and parks.
-Free concerts are also organized, where musicians play for fun; no fees are involved.
+Free concerts are also organized, where musicians play for fun.

 The idea for the first all-day musical celebration on the day of the summer solstice came from Jack Lang, then Minister of Culture of France, and Maurice Fleuret; it was celebrated in Paris in 1982.
 Music Day later became celebrated in 120 countries around the world.

-Creation

-The International Music Day was created by UNESCO on 1 October 1975.

-The idea of a large-scale, public musical celebration was later developed in 1976 by American musician Joel Cohen, who was working at the time for France Musique.
-He proposed holding musical “Saturnalias” on the two solstices — 21 June and 21 December — with bands performing outdoors on the evening of 21 June, the summer solstice in the Northern Hemisphere.
-His idea was first realised that same year in the western suburbs of Paris and in Toulouse.
-In a 2015 Swiss documentary about the origins of the festival, Jack Lang publicly thanked Cohen for the inspiration.
+History

-In October 1981, at the request of then Minister of Culture Jack Lang, Maurice Fleuret was appointed Director of Music and Dance at the French Ministry of Culture.
-Fleuret, reflecting on the evolving landscape of music in society, coined the idea: "music everywhere, concerts nowhere".
-When he came across a 1982 study revealing that five million people in France — one in two young people — played a musical instrument, he imagined an event that would bring amateur and professional musicians alike out into the streets.
+In October 1981, Maurice Fleuret became Director of Music and Dance at the French Ministry of Culture at Jack Lang's request.
+He applied his reflections to the musical practice and its evolution: "the music everywhere and the concert nowhere".
+When he discovered, in a 1982 study on the cultural habits of the French, that five million people, one young person out of two, played a musical instrument, he began to dream of a way to bring people out on the streets.
+It first took place in 1982 in Paris as the Fête de la Musique.

-A few months later, on 21 June 1982, the first official Fête de la Musique was held in Paris.
-The date, chosen for its symbolic association with the summer solstice (the longest day of the year), reflected a deep-rooted cultural tradition of celebrating nature and light — echoing ancient solstice festivals like Saint John’s Eve (24 June), when bonfires were historically lit across Europe.

-This modern celebration of music as a universal language and spontaneous expression rapidly gained popularity.

-By 2011, the Fête had become fully international: celebrated on the same day in more than 700 cities across 120 countries, including India, Germany, Italy, Greece, Russia, Australia, Peru, Brazil, Ecuador, Mexico, Canada, the United States, the UK, and Japan.
-In some English-speaking countries, it is known as Music Day, Make Music Day, or World Music Day.
+Ever since, the festival has become an international phenomenon, celebrated on the same day in more than 700 cities in 120 countries, including India, Germany, Italy, Greece, Russia, Australia, Peru, Brazil, Ecuador, Mexico, Canada, the United States, the UK, and Japan.

-By 2014, the official French website had recorded participation from over 120 countries around the world.
+In the Anglosphere, the day has become known as Music Day, Make Music Day and World Music Day.